How Much Are Modular Home Prices?

 Triton$90 to $200+

-It’s recommended that homeowners double-check with the modular home manufacturer of their choice to see if they help prepare the land, hook up utilities, and acquire the required building permits.
-Other important questions to ask include whether their pricing covers delivery and installation fees and what the cost is for additional customizations.
+It’s ideal to double-check with the modular home manufacturer to see if it includes land preparation, utility hookup, and permit acquisition in its services.
+Other important questions include whether its pricing covers delivery and installation fees and the cost of additional customizations.

 Land Clearing and Preparation

-Many modular home installation sites need to be cleared and prepped in anticipation of delivery and assembly.
+Modular home installation sites need to be cleared and prepped in anticipation of delivery and assembly.
 Some of the most common preparation activities include removal of trees, plants, rocks, and debris; ground leveling and grading; and land excavation.
-The average price for land clearing and preparation is approximately $2,750, depending on the square footage and current condition of the land.
+Land clearing and preparation costs $2,750 on average, depending on the square footage and current condition of the land.

 Foundation Installation

 Modular homes need a foundation to accommodate access to electrical wiring, plumbing, and HVAC ductwork.
-Foundation installation runs about $8,500, or between $7 to $30 per square foot, depending on the size of the home, foundation type, and location.
-A basement foundation can cost from $20,000 to $30,000, and the price to install a crawl space begins at $6,000.
-Below are the different types of modular home foundations and the average installation cost.
+Foundation installation runs $6,000 to $20,000, depending on the size of the home, foundation type, and location.
+A basement foundation can cost from $25,000 to $80,000, and the price to install a crawl space begins at $6,000.
+Below are the types of modular home foundations and the average installation cost.

 Foundation TypeCost (Per Square Foot)Average Cost (Including Installation)